Implicit Grant Flow

 |state||The value of the state parameter supplied in the request.|

-Learn how to use an access token to fetch track information from the Spotify Web API in the How to use the Access Token guide.
+Learn how to use an access token to fetch data from the Spotify Web API by reading the access token guide.